Thijss/futsta-flutter/README.md

 ## Deployment
 This project is deployed as a static web app using AWS S3, AWS Route 53, AWS Certificate Manager and AWS Cloudfront.

-- TODO: Checkout the web app here: https://futsta.thijss.nl
+- Checkout the web app here: https://futsta.thijss.nl
 - TODO: Checkout [DEPLOYMENT](docs/DEPLOYMENT.md) for a detailed guide on how to deploy the web app on AWS.